 Student progress is continuously monitored throughout the year.
 Struggling students are identified and assigned to academic support classes either before or after school, where they are provided with focused instruction in mathematics and language arts literacy.
 Classes are conducted for one hour each day, four days per week.
 Students assigned to these classes are identified by teachers, guidance counselors or through building based committees such as the Intervention & Referral Committee or the Attendance Committee.
-The academic support program is funded by the Title I, Title IV and CRRSA ESSER grants.
+The academic support program is primarily funded by Title I, Title III and Title IV funds along with the CRRSA ESSER grant.
 In addition, there are various clubs that meet after school, which are supported by local funds.
 The National Honor Society and Senior Mentors also provide peer tutoring for students in need in multiple subjects.